 If you must eat gluten-free, you can substitute millet or quinoa for bulgur and couscous.
 This recipe from Whole Foods explains how to cook millet, especially for a salad.
 Here's how to cook quinoa.

-There used to be a "Rice-Cous" (not sure if that was the spelling) on the market, but it's no longer available.
-However, you can make a kind of "bulgur rice" or "rice couscous" by pulsing uncooked white basmati rice, 1/2 cup at a time, in a good blender (make sure the interior is dry!) until the rice is broken into small pieces, like bulgur or couscous.
+There used to be a product called "Rice-Cous" (not sure if that was the spelling) on the market, but it's no longer available.
+However, you can make a kind of "bulgur rice" or "rice couscous" by pulsing uncooked white basmati rice, 1/2 cup at a time, in a good blender (make sure the interior of the blender is dry!) until the rice is broken into small pieces, like bulgur or couscous.
 Toast the rice, spread thinly on an ungreased baking sheet, at 350ºF for 20-30 minutes, stirring on and off, until it is lightly toasted.
 Let it cool thoroughly and store in a covered container, or zipper-lock bags.
 It's worth making several cups at a time.

-There used to be a "Rice-Cous" (not sure if that was the spelling) on the market, but it's no longer available.
-However, you can make a kind of "bulgur rice" or "rice couscous" by pulsing uncooked white basmati rice, 1/2 cup at a time, in a good blender (make sure the interior is dry!) until the rice is broken into small pieces, like bulgur or couscous.
+There used to be a product called "Rice-Cous" (not sure if that was the spelling) on the market, but it's no longer available.
+However, you can make a kind of "bulgur rice" or "rice couscous" by pulsing uncooked white basmati rice, 1/2 cup at a time, in a good blender (make sure the interior of the blender is dry!) until the rice is broken into small pieces, like bulgur or couscous.
 Toast the rice, spread thinly on an ungreased baking sheet, at 350ºF for 20-30 minutes, stirring on and off, until it is lightly toasted.
 Let it cool thoroughly and store in a covered container, or zipper-lock bags.
 It's worth making several cups at a time.

 You can't simply soak this “bulgur rice” in boiling water for salads, like you do with wheat bulgur-- you have to cook it as you would cook ordinary rice, but using 1 cup liquid (water or broth) for each 1/2 cup toasted rice, bringing to a boil, then turning to low heat, covering the pot, and cooking for about 1/2 an hour.
 Fluff it with a fork.
 Then serve as you would couscous or bulgur, or use in a salad recipe.